axibase/atsd/rule-engine/notifications/aws-sns.md

 Each window status event can trigger only one AWS SNS message.

-The message is submitted to the specified AWS API endpoint using the `POST` method with `application/x-www-form-urlencoded` content type.
+The message is submitted to the specified AWS SNS endpoint using the `POST` method with `application/x-www-form-urlencoded` content type.
 The request includes additional AWS headers (`Authorization`, `X-Amz-Date`) and is signed with [AWS Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).

 The default message uses the JSON format and includes all fields, including entity and metric metadata.